 Trials: Jesus Helps Us in Everyday Trials

-Whether or not we believe in Jesus Christ, we will have troubles.
+Whether we believe in Jesus Christ or not, we will have troubles.
 But when we believe in him, we can be confident that he understands our troubles.
-He knows what we are going through.
-That does not make our troubles go away, but it helps us when we know that not even God in the flesh was exempt from trouble.
-Jesus learned from the things he suffered (Hebrews 5:8) and because of that, he is “able to help those who are being tempted” (Hebrews 2:18).
+That does not make our troubles go away, but it helps us to know that he had them, too.

-When we struggle with the downside of being human, we take comfort in knowing that our Savior struggled with it, too.
 We have a Savior who knows what it’s like.
-In Jesus, we can see that God himself is willing to suffer.
-That means that even if we can’t understand our trials, we know that they are not a complete waste of time.
-Paul tells us that we will not only share in Jesus’ resurrection life, we also share in his life of suffering (Philippians 3:10-11).
-We have difficulties in this life, but many joys as well.
-The two go together.
+In Jesus, we see that God himself is willing to suffer.
+Paul tells us that we will not only share in Jesus’ resurrection life, we also share in his suffering (Philippians 3:10-11).

 Rejoicing and trials

-Peter wrote, “In this you greatly rejoice, though now for a little while you may have had to suffer grief in all kinds of trials” (1 Peter 1:6).
-Most non-Christians and even some Christians continue to be surprised and puzzled by this combination of trials and rejoicing.
-How is it possible to be joyful when we suffer?
-We are not rejoicing that we have a trial (there is no particular virtue in suffering itself), but we rejoice despite our trials.
-How can that be?
+Peter wrote, “In this you rejoice, even if now for a little while you have had to suffer various trials” (1 Peter 1:6).
+Many people are puzzled by this idea of rejoicing when we have trials.
+How can we be joyful when we suffer?
+We may not be rejoicing that we have a trial, but we rejoice despite our trials.

-Let’s notice what Peter wrote: “In this you greatly rejoice.”
-What is the “this” that gives us great joy?
-In context, it is salvation, the fact that we can be confident that God will give us an eternal inheritance.
+Let’s notice what Peter wrote: “In this you rejoice.”
+What is “this” that gives us great joy?
+In context, it is salvation, that we can be confident that God will give us an eternal inheritance.
 We have a wonderful future guaranteed for us.
-This has been demonstrated to us by the resurrection of Jesus from the dead, and God’s power is shielding us until we receive the promised glory (verses 3-5).
+This has been demonstrated to us by the resurrection of Jesus from the dead, and God keeps us until we receive the promised glory (verses 3-5).
 The same power that raised Jesus will also raise us to glorious immortality!

 Peter speaks of joy again in verse 8.
-He acknowledges that we do not yet see our Savior.
+He says that we do not yet see our Savior.
 We do not yet have our promised inheritance.
-We are suffering grief in all kinds of trials.
+We are suffering all kinds of trials.
 Even so, we can rejoice.
 Why?
-Because “you are receiving the goal of your faith, the salvation of your souls” (verse 9).
+Because “you are receiving the outcome of your faith, the salvation of your souls” (verse 9).
 We rejoice in the salvation we are already receiving through faith.

-But we do not yet have the promised inheritance.
 We have not yet reached the time when there is no more crying and no more death.
-We all experience both crying and death.
 Our pains and sorrows are caused by our enemy — sin.
-We rejoice because we know that Jesus has conquered our enemy, and he promises that we share in his victory!
+We rejoice because Jesus has conquered our enemy, and he promises that we share in his victory!

-Jesus said, “If you want to follow me, take up your cross.
-Be willing to suffer, even to lose your life, if you want to follow me.”
-The Christian life involves suffering; we should not be surprised when it happens.
-Jesus said that a servant is not greater than the master.
-If Jesus, our Lord and teacher, became a human to suffer and die to serve us, if suffering was part of his training (Hebrews 2:105:8), it should be no surprise that it is also part of ours.
+Jesus said, “If you want to follow me, take up your cross.”
+We need to be willing to suffer, even to be killed, if we want to follow Christ.
+If Jesus, our Lord and teacher, became a human to suffer and die to help us, if suffering was part of his training (Hebrews 2:10; 5:8), it should be no surprise that it is also part of ours.
 In these trials, we can rejoice because we know that Christ has promised us something far better.

 Five facts about trials